-The story behind Eid ul-adha
+The story behind Eid al-adha

 The story goes back to the Prophet Ibrahim (Abraham) who, in submission to Allah’s will, was prepared to sacrifice his beloved son Ismail (Ishmael) because he had been told to do so in a dream multiple times.
 Just as the sacrifice was being prepared, Allah intervened through Angel Jibreel (Gabriel), who provided a ram to be sacrificed instead of Ismail.
 This was not only an intervention, but also a show of Allah’s infinite mercy along with an important lesson about submission, love, and reward.
 Today, Eid ul-Adha commemorates that occasion in a celebration of steadfast faith and complete trust in Allah’s plan.